Category: R

 🚧 Transportation

-Readfield is a charming town located in Kennebec County, in the state of Maine, United States.
-It is nestled in the south-central part of the state, approximately 12 miles west of the state capital, Augusta.
-The town covers a total area of 31.25 square miles, of which 28.22 square miles is land and 3.03 square miles is water.
-Readfield is known for its beautiful landscapes, featuring several lakes and ponds, including Maranacook Lake, Torsey Pond, and Echo Lake.
+Rupert is a charming town located in Bennington County, Vermont, United States.
+It is situated in the southwestern part of the state, nestled in the scenic Taconic Mountains.
+The town is characterized by its rolling hills, lush forests, and pristine waterways.
+Rupert spans a total area of 44.6 square miles, of which 44.4 square miles is land and 0.2 square miles is water.

 🌎 Coordinates

-Readfield is part of the New England region of the United States.
-It is located in the south-central part of Maine in Kennebec County.
-The town is part of the Augusta, Maine micropolitan statistical area.
-It is surrounded by the towns of Wayne to the north, Manchester to the east, Fayette to the west, and Monmouth and Winthrop to the south.
+Rupert is part of the New England region in the northeastern United States.
+It is located in the southwestern part of Vermont, close to the New York state line.
+The town is part of the Bennington County, and it is surrounded by other Vermont towns like Dorset and Pawlet.

-As of the 2010 census, Readfield had a population of 2,598 people.
-The population density was 92.0 inhabitants per square mile.
-The racial makeup of the town was predominantly White, with a small percentage of African American, Native American, Asian, and other races.
-The median age in the town was 43.6 years.
+As of the 2010 Census, Rupert had a population of approximately 714 residents.
+The town’s population is predominantly White, with a small percentage of other races.
+The median age in Rupert is slightly higher than the national average, reflecting the town’s appeal among retirees.

 🏞️ Nature & Environment